tobiasla78/Teamspeak-Dynamic-PHP-Banner/README.md

 You can print everything you want on the image.

 # How it works
 As an Teamspeak-Server administrator you can change the banner to an php file.
-Thats brings a lot of possibilities for example we can print the current time on the banner every 60 seconds.
+That brings a lot of possibilities for example we can print the current time on the banner every 60 seconds.
 You can also access the php-image from your browser.
 Here is a <a href="https://www.renort.net/github/image.php">demo</a>.

 # Set-up